Latest movies: Assassin's Creed, A Monster Calls, Silence

 VIDEO

 A bullied boy with a terminally ill mother gets sage advice from an old tree creature in this gloomy adaptation of the fantasy novel by Patrick Ness (creator of Doctor Who spin-off Class).
-It may not be the usual sort of feel-good festive fare for children, but there's heart here, and it makes a refreshing change for youngsters to be fed something else other than sweetness and schmaltz at this time of year.
+It may not be the usual sort of feel-good fare for children, but there's a lot of heart here, and it makes a refreshing change for youngsters to be fed something else other than sweetness and schmaltz.

 VIDEO